-If your child (or your family, if your child is age 17 or younger) needs help paying for personal and medical needs because of a disability or special health care needs, Supplemental Security Income (SSI) can be a useful benefit.
+If your adult child or your family, if your child is age 17 or younger, needs help paying for personal and medical expenses because of a disability or special health care needs, Supplemental Security Income (SSI) can be a useful benefit.
 Sometimes you might hear SSI called "disability benefits."

-For your child to be approved for SSI, there are 5 things that must be true:
+For your child to be approved for SSI, there are five things that must be true:

-Once your child is approved to get SSI, you (or your adult child) will receive a monthly payment.
+Once your child is approved to get SSI, you or your adult child will receive a monthly payment.
 The amount will depend on your income and resources.
 For example, the 2014 base pay for SSI was $721 a month for a child age 17 or younger.
 This amount might change each year.
 The monthly payment may be spent on food and shelter, medical and dental care not covered under health insurance, and personal needs like clothing.
 Money left over is to be put in savings.
 However, if your child has more than $2,000 in savings, it could cause problems with their SSI benefits.
 See more about how to apply and the application process below.
 Your child or family does not have to pay taxes on SSI income.

-Once your child is approved for SSI and getting monthly payments, the Social Security Administration will look at your family or child's income, resources, and living arrangements once every 1 to 6 years.
-This is called a redetermination.
-However, if the Social Security Administration has reason to believe your (or your child's) income has changed, they can decide to review income every year.
+Once your child is approved for SSI and getting monthly payments, the Social Security Administration will look at your family or child's income, resources and living arrangements once every one to six years.
+This process is called a redetermination.
+However, if the Social Security Administration has reason to believe that your income or your child's income has changed, they can decide to review income every year.

 As long as your child remains approved to get SSI, they will receive payments until age 18.